 All students are subject to a background check and clearance which is necessary to enter a security government facility.
 The military has the option to execute an extensive background check if there are any criminal offenses that appear in the initial background check.
 Failure to pass the military background check will impact one's ability to receive a base pass which will directly affect continuation in the program and lead to possible program dismal.

-Master of Arts Degree (MA.UED.
-MHC)
+Master of Arts Urban Education Degree (MA.UED.PSC)

 Master of Arts degree program requires 60 semester hours of academic credit (no more than 6 of which may be transferred from another university) and an internship.
-There are fifteen (15) core courses and five (5) content specific courses.
-All mental health counseling courses are denoted by C.